artagon/artagon-common/docs/java/MAVEN_RELEASE_GUIDE.md

 - **`v*` tags** mark the immutable release.
 Pushing a tag triggers `.github/workflows/examples/release-tag.yml`, which verifies the Maven version and publishes via the shared `maven_deploy` reusable workflow.
 - Manual fallbacks remain available via `.github/workflows/examples/release.yml`, but always invoke them from the matching `release-x.y.z` branch to keep `main` untouched until you open a back-merge PR.

-> Tip: Protect `main` (and each `release-*` branch once created) with `scripts/ci/protect-main-branch-team.sh` so only fast-forward merges from reviewed PRs land, and require the CI + security checks introduced above.
+> Tip: Protect `main` (and each `release-*` branch once created) with `scripts/artagon java gh protect` so only fast-forward merges from reviewed PRs land, and require the CI + security checks introduced above.

 ## Prerequisites